Wood Toolbox Decorating Idea

 - seasonal clothing

-People just used whatever they had on hand!
-In fact, that small loop on the back looks like a piece of a belt doesn’t it??
+People just used whatever they had on hand.
+In fact, that small loop on the back looks like a piece of a belt doesn’t it?

 This was such a fun project to do with my followers!
 Thanks to each of you for offering your input!

 And of course, Pinterest is a great place to save all the inspirational ideas!
 Join us over there too!
 Feel free to pin and share any of the images!
 We really appreciate it!

-And I hope you come across a wood toolbox that you can transform for your home!
+And I hope you come across an old wooden toolbox that you can transform for your home!
 Let me know if you do — I would love to hear about your project!